virchau13/JvJ/README.md

 # JvJ

-## The ultimate showdown of the Search Engine and the Finance App!
+## The ultimate showdown of the Search Engine!

 Proudly brought to you by the team at JVJ!